SCE-Development/Clark/README.md

       - **Download** from *nodejs.org*, or
       - **Install** through the command line using `apt-get` (or whatever package manager is supported by your OS, i.e. `yum`)
       - Verify the installation succeeded using `node -v` on command line.
 You should see the version of your package printed out (e.g. `v10.14.2`).
-  2. Install Homebrew (e.g. `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`)
+  2. (MacOS/Linux) Install Homebrew (e.g. `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`)
-      - After installing, verify by running the command: `brew upgrade && brew update`
+      - After installing, upgrade existing packages by running the command: `brew upgrade && brew update`
   3. Acquire MongoDB in the main directory as well (locally on your machine).
-      - If on mac:
+      - MacOS/Linux:
         - Use Homebrew to install MongoDB:
           - `brew tap mongodb/brew`
           - `brew install mongodb-community`
-      - If on Linux or Windows:
+      - Windows:
-        - Download the package from the [MongoDB website](https://www.mongodb.com/)
+        - Download and install the package from the [MongoDB website](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
         - Follow your OS's installation instructions listed on the [MongoDB website](https://www.mongodb.com/)
-      - After installing MongoDB, initialize your database document store by creating the `/data/db` directory
+  4. After installing MongoDB, initialize your database document store by creating the `/data/db` directory
+      - MacOS/Linux:
         - `sudo mkdir -p /data/db` _(Use `sudo` in front of `mkdir` if necessary)_
         - ``sudo chown -R `id -un` /data/db`` _(Use `sudo` in front of `chown` if necessary)_
+      - Windows:
+        - `cd C:\`
+        - `md "\data\db"`
-  4. If you haven't already cloned the project on your local machine, clone the `dev` branch into a location of your choice (e.g. the `Documents` directory)
+  5. If you haven't already cloned the project on your local machine, clone the `dev` branch into a location of your choice (e.g. the `Documents` directory)
-  5. Go to the root directoery of the project (i.e. `cd /path/to/your/.../Core-v4/`
+  6. Go to the root directoery of the project (i.e. `cd /path/to/your/.../Core-v4/`
-  6. Install the node dependencies: `npm install`
+  7. Install the node dependencies: `npm install`
-  7. In a new terminal window, run the mongo daemon by entering: `mongod`
+  8. In a new terminal window, run the mongo daemon by entering:
+      - MacOS/Linux:
+        - `mongod`
         - _If you need to terminate the daemon, type `ctrl-c` and press enter_
+      - Windows:
+        - `"C:\Program Files\MongoDB\Server\4.2\bin\mongod.exe" --dbpath="c:\data\db"`
-  8. Run the app in the root project directory using: `npm start`
+  9. Run the app in the root project directory using: `npm start`
       - The app should automatically run on port 3000 and 8080 and open in your default browser

 #### On a Linux VM in Windows